Tomshiii/ahk_wiki/Latest/Home.md

 ***

 ### AHK Version Information:
 This repo is to maintain work on the `ahk v2.0` versions of my scripts.
-These scripts **_will not_** work in `ahk v1.1`, the only versions of these scripts that will work with `ahk v1.1` are Releases [1.0](https://github.com/Tomshiii/ahk/releases/tag/v1.0)/[1.1](https://github.com/Tomshiii/ahk/releases/tag/v1.1)/[1.2](https://github.com/Tomshiii/ahk/releases/tag/v1.2) in this repo.
-They are _severely_ outdated, are practically missing everything found in the current versions of scripts, and those versions are no longer being maintained but you're free to try and backport any later additions if you're willing.
+> #### ⚠️ These scripts *will not* work in `ahk v1.1` ⚠️
 ***

 ### Installation
-Checkout the [Installation Page](https://github.com/Tomshiii/ahk/wiki/Installation) for detailed instructions on how to install my repo
+Checkout the [Installation Page](https://github.com/Tomshiii/ahk/wiki/Installation) for detailed instructions on how to install my repo.

 ***